 What is Precision Medicine?

 Current treatments for chronic diseases have a one-size-fits-all approach.
-This means doctors sometimes have blanket treatments and prescriptions for illnesses that in reality require much more granular examination.
-Precision medicine builds on the fact that diseases look very differently on a molecular level.
+This means doctors sometimes have blanket treatments and prescriptions for illnesses that, in reality, require much more granular examination.
+Precision medicine revolution builds on the fact that diseases look very differently on a molecular level.
 Two patients may have the same illness, but as their genes, physical characteristics, lifestyles, and environment differ greatly, they may require entirely different treatments.
-Precision medicine champions a thoroughly tailored genetic approach to treat millions of patients with genetic diseases.
+Precision medicine revolutions champions a thoroughly tailored genetic approach to treat millions of patients with genetic diseases.

-In addition to the health impacts, these diseases also have a negative impact on the economy.
+In addition to health impacts, these diseases also harm the economy.
 For example, cancer’s economic impact is around $80 billion per year in terms of loss of productivity, wages, and caregiver needs.
 Alzheimer’s and other forms of dementia cost the US approximately $259 billion in 2017.
-These costs may just drive up to $1.1 trillion by 2050.
+These costs may drive up to $1.1 trillion by 2050.

-Ultimately new innovations in precision medicine are expected to substantially improve individuals’ and society’s health as a whole.
-Cancer, diabetes, heart and respiratory diseases, as well as Alzheimer’s could potentially be diminished.
+Ultimately innovations in precision medicine revolution are expected to substantially improve individuals’ and society’s health as a whole.
+Cancer, diabetes, heart, and respiratory diseases, as well as Alzheimer’s, could potentially be diminished.
 The scientific community aims to save and prolong lives using existing health records, genetic testing, data analytics, and supercomputing.

 Steps Beyond Conventional Treatments